Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies Betting Records & Stats

-- Memphis and its opponents have combined to score more than 227.5 points in 46 of 82 games this season.
+- Memphis has played 47 games this season that have gone over 226.5 combined points scored.

-- Memphis' outings this year have an average total of 229.9, 2.4 more points than this game's over/under.
+- Memphis' games this year have had a 229.9-point total on average, 3.4 more points than this matchup's over/under.

+- So far this year, Memphis has compiled a 40-42-0 record against the spread.

+- The Grizzlies have won in three, or 15.8%, of the 19 contests they have been named as odds-on underdogs in this year.

-- The Grizzlies have a 40-42-0 record against the spread this season.
+- Memphis has a record of 3-16, a 15.8% win rate, when it is set as the underdog by -110 or more by oddsmakers this season.

-- Memphis has entered the game as favorites 63 times this season and won 48, or 76.2%, of those games.

-- Bookmakers have implied with the moneyline set for this matchup that the Grizzlies have a 62.3% chance to win.
+- Sportsbooks have implied with the moneyline set for this matchup that Memphis has a 52.4% chance of pulling out a win.

 Grizzlies vs. Lakers Over/Under Stats (Regular Season)